 Muse 2 is as good as it gets right now if you’re looking for a biofeedback meditation headset.
 It might not be for everyone, but if you have the budget and your aim is to meditate more and improve your focus, the device certainly can help.
-If you’d like to save 10-15% on the selling price, head over to our coupons page to check on latest offers.

 We are a review site that receives a small commission from sales of certain items, but the price is the same for you.
 Purchasing items by clicking on links in this article allows us to run this website.
 We are independently owned and all opinions expressed here are our own.
 See our affiliate disclosure page for more details.